JovanZdravkovic/TaskJournalFrontendWebsite/README.md

 # TaskJournalFrontendWebsite
 Repository for frontend development of website for Task Journal application.
+Framework: Angular(Typescript)